thomasxcox731/tipz/Proposal1.md

 # TipZ

 ## Team Members: ##
-- Tom Cox
+- Tom Cox - Database / MongoDB
-- Abhishu Mukherjee
+- Abhishu Mukherjee - Front-End / UI
-- Steve McMillen
+- Steve McMillen - API / Back-End

 ## Description:  ##
 TipZ is a web app that allows users to log and track tips and mileage more effectively.
 These totals can then be used on their tax returns to ensure people in the service/catering industry maximize deductions on their tax returns.